 - Click Finish.
 The Enter Network Password window appears.

-- On the Enter Network Password window, provide the username and password of the inSync administrator or legal administrator, and then click OK.
+- On the Enter Network Password window, provide the username and password of the cloud administrator or legal administrator, and then click OK.

 Before you begin